bpachter/benjaminpachter.com/algos.md

 ## Advanced AI Algorithms in Finance

-# Predictive Modeling and Machine Learning
+### Predictive Modeling and Machine Learning
 Machine learning algorithms are essential for predictive modeling in finance.
 Techniques such as regression, classification, clustering, and time series analysis can forecast market trends, asset prices, and financial risks.
+These models help in making informed decisions by analyzing historical data and identifying patterns that can predict future movements.

-Example: Time Series Forecasting with LSTMs
+#### Example: Time Series Forecasting with LSTMs

+Long Short-Term Memory (LSTM) networks are a type of recurrent neural network (RNN) capable of learning long-term dependencies, making them suitable for time series forecasting.
+In finance, LSTMs can be used to predict stock prices, market trends, and other financial metrics based on historical data.

+### Code

 ```python
 import numpy as np
 import pandas as pd